-- Beads - Make paper pulp by soaking newspaper strips in boiling water.
-After it cools, squeeze out the excess water, then add enough papier-mache paste that the pulp holds its shape when you roll clumps of it into small balls.
-Push a toothpick completely through each ball.
+- Make paper mache beads: First, make paper pulp by soaking newspaper strips in boiling water.
+After it cools, squeeze out the excess water, and add enough paper mache paste that the pulp holds its shape when you roll clumps of it into small balls.
+Push a toothpick through each ball.
 You can leave them round, stretch them into ovals, or gently flatten the sides for square beads.
-After you shape one to your liking, remove the toothpick and let the bead dry completely.
-Paint or varnish the beads, then string them together for a necklace, keychain, or bracelet.
+After you shape each bead to your liking, remove the toothpick and let the bead dry completely.
+Finally, paint the beads if you wish, and then string them together for a necklace, keychain, bracelet, or other craft.

-- Bowls - Completely cover a bowl with plastic wrap to use as a form.
-Turn it upside down.
-Overlap strips of paper moistened with your papier-mache paste onto the upside-down bowl, allowing it to dry between layers.
-This works with any size or shape of bowl.
-You can also use a gelatin mold, silicone cupcake liners or a shaped cake pan for interesting contours.
-Let the papier-mache dry, then carefully remove your bowl from the form.
-Decorate as your imagination dictates.
+- Make a paper mache bowl: Completely cover a bowl with plastic wrap to use as a mold.
+Turn the bowl upside down.
+Then, overlap strips of paper moistened with paper mache paste onto the upside-down bowl, allowing it to dry between layers.
+After the final layer has dried, carefully remove the paper mache bowl, and decorate it however you like.
+This craft can work with any size or shape of bowl.
+You can also use a gelatin mold, silicone cupcake liners, or a shaped cake pan for interesting contours.